suspenss/astory/content/tech/declarative/ocaml_redblacktree.md

 ---
-title: Functional Red-Black Tree Implemention
+title: Functional Red-Black Tree Implementation
 date: 2023-12-16
 tags:
  - OCaml
  - Functional Datastruct
  - Balanced Tree
-# summary:
+## summary:
 mathjax: true
+---

----# Binary Search Tree
+## Binary Search Tree

 Binary search tree, also called an ordered or sorted binary tree, is a rooted binary tree data structure with the key of each internal node